 The God King pulled something out from underneath his shirt, then let the garment drape back down.
 Siri paused, breath coming in gasps, slowly realizing that he was making no further moves toward her.

-She calmed slowly, watching the object.
-The God King laid it on the bed, and the firelight revealed it to be. . .a book.
+She calmed herself, forcing the color back into her hair.
+The God King laid the object on the bed, and the firelight revealed it to be. . .a book.
 A thick tome.
 Siri’s mind was immediately drawn to the histories Bluefingers had mentioned, but she immediately discarded the connection.
 This book, from the title on the spine, was a book of stories, such as those told to children.

 The God King let his fingers rest on it.
 Then, he delicately opened to the first page.
 The white parchment bent in the force of his BioChroma, shooting out prismatic colors in a wave away from him.
 Yet, this didn’t distort the text, and Siri carefully inched forward, looking at the words on the page.